-This page will give you everything you always wanted to know about the foundation but were afraid to ask.
+This page will give you an overview of everything you always wanted to know about the Apache Software Foundation but were afraid to ask.
 The difference between membership and committership, who decides what, how elections take place, how is our infrastructure setup, what is the board, what is a PMC, what's the philosophy behind the incubator, why is the foundation moving away from project containment.
 Come and see behind the scenes of the ASF.

 What is the Apache Software Foundation?

-The Apache Software Foundation (ASF) is a 501(c)3 non-profit organization incorporated in the United States of America and was formed primarily to:
+The Apache Software Foundation (ASF) is a 501(c)3 non-profit public charity organization incorporated in the United States of America and was formed in 1999 primarily to:

 provide a foundation for open, collaborative software development projects by supplying hardware, communication, and business infrastructure

 create an independent legal entity to which companies and individuals can donate resources and be assured that those resources will be used for the public benefit